 Warning: *privacy not included with this product

-Facebook's Oculus Quest 2 VR headset lets you place games inside the game.
+Facebook's Oculus Quest 2 VR headset lets you play games inside the game or, as Mark Zuckerberg hopes you'll call it, the Metaverse.
 Immerse yourself in virtual reality as you climb tall mountains, battle bad guys, or have a lightsaber fight with Lord Vader.
-Just be careful not to get too carried away and break your walls or your neck.
-Be warned, Facebook now requires you to have a Facebook account to use the Oculus Quest 2.
+Just be careful to not get too carried away and break your walls or your neck.
+Be warned, Facebook still requires you to have a Facebook account to use the Oculus Quest 2.
 And they can and probably will use that account to generate lots more data about you.
 That's just what Facebook does.

 Facebook account is required